A number of books about the Regiment have been published, and many can be purchased as shown below:

 Do the birds still sing in Hell?, by Horace Beasley

-It is autobiographical and covers his service the 2/5th Battalion in France in 1940 and subsequent incarceration as a POW of the Germans in the Second World War.
+It is autobiographical and covers his service in 2/5th Battalion in France in 1940 and the author's subsequent incarceration as a POW of the Germans in the Second World War.

 Published in 2013 by John Blake

 7th Battalion the Leicestershire Regiment 1940-1944, by F H J Wileman

 Story of the 7th Battalion The Leicestershire Regiment, 1940-44

 Paperback / Cover Price £3.50 Published: 1984, England.

 To the Last Round, by Austin J. Ruddy

 The Leicestershire and Rutland Home Guard 1940-1945